lucamodica/AAUT/README.md

 # AAUT
-Repository contents from the Machine Learning UniTo course
+Repository with contents from the Machine Learning UniTo course